sudoyashi/Joshis-Garage/_layouts/home.markdown

 <br>

-<center><h2> Refuse to Give Up</h2>
+<center><h2>Cars and other obsesions.</h2>
 <p>
 If there's anything that you really need to keep a project going it's money and to refuse to give up, but don't forget to eat once in a while.
-<br><br>
-Want to start a project car on your own?  <a href="/_posts/2022-01-03-firstprojectcar.markdown">Read here!</a> Otherwise, checkout my posts below.
+Get a project car.
+It'll change your life and how much money you have.  <a href="/_posts/2022-01-03-firstprojectcar.markdown">Read here!</a> Otherwise, checkout my posts below.
 </p>

 </center>